Puritans, part 5: Redeeming the time

 Leftist academics push a “false theory that human life is forever and only a story of oppressors and oppressed,” says historian Clyde Wilson.
 “As a result, the Czar’s Cossacks, the Taliban, and the great Virginians are best understood as equivalent oppressors.
 Such historianship constitutes neither a contribution to knowledge nor a useful teaching for society’s young.”

 Revisionist, cherry-picked, and “contextualized” history is such the norm that most people don’t even question discrepancies, outright fallacies, or complete erasure.
-Many well-informed citizens are clueless of some of the facts and chronologies pointed out in parts 12, 3 and 4 of this series.
+Many well-informed citizens are clueless about some of the facts and chronologies pointed out in parts 12, 3 and 4 of this series.

 Homeschoolers aren’t immune